gustavo-zsilva/shopit/README.md

 In the end, with lots of energy and thinking to solve every issue, everything worked, and honestly I had lots of fun making Shopit. 💯💯

 > Note: Mobile is the actual app.
 Web is its website folder.

+## 🔖 Layout

+This project does not have a layout on Figma.

+## :memo: License

+This project is under MIT license.

+---

+Made by Gustavo Zonta :wave: